runawayrobotai/ai-agents-tool-usage/README.md

 # AI Agents Tool Usage

 A demonstration project showcasing two different approaches to implementing LLM tool calling with Python.
-This project compares a manual implementation using the Anthropic Claude API directly versus a simplified approach using the PydanticAI framework.
+This project compares a simple implementation using the Anthropic Claude API directly versus a more practical approach using the PydanticAI framework.

 ## 🎯 Project Overview